-Chemical emergencies can occur as a result of either an accidental or intentional release.
+Chemical emergencies can occur because of either an accidental or intentional release.
 Fires, explosions, equipment malfunctions or failures, vehicle crashes, and similar incidents are possible accidental events.
-Persons immediately affected by these incidents could include those at the scene (e.g., at a workplace or involved in a vehicular crash), first responders (e.g., fire departments, law enforcement, emergency medical services, incident command) and other emergency personnel, and nearby workers, as well as members of the general public downwind of the incident.
+Persons immediately affected by these incidents could include those at the scene, first responders and other emergency personnel, and nearby workers, as well as members of the general public downwind of the incident.
 Intentional releases such as terrorist attacks or chemical warfare create similar problems but have some important differences.
-Chemicals in an intentional release are usually designed and selected with the intent of inflicting injury and can be released in a way designed to increase the extent and severity of injury (e.g., inflicted on a large population, in a confined space).
+Chemicals in an intentional release are usually designed and selected with the intent of inflicting injury and can be released in a way designed to increase the extent and severity of injury.
 For either an accidental or intentional release scenario, however, it is important to prepare for such emergencies to allow for the selection of protective actions that are the most effective for minimizing injury and illness.